NSS-Data-Instructional-Stuff/data-analytics/python_for_analytics/projects/advanced_pandas/README.md

     a.
 Use the [crosstab function](https://pandas.pydata.org/docs/reference/api/pandas.crosstab.html) to build a summary table showing the number of burials per year per month.
 You should have one row per year and one column for month.
     b.
 After creating this summary table, make sure that the year labels are integers (no decimal part) and that the columns are sorted correctly.
     c.
 Filter your table to show only the years 1846 through 1860.
+    **Bonus** Display your table so that highlights any months that had over 100 burials.
+Hint: Look at styling in pandas: https://pandas.pydata.org/pandas-docs/version/1.0/user_guide/style.html
     d.
-Display your table so that highlighs any months that had over 100 burials. **Hint:** look at styling in pandas: https://pandas.pydata.org/pandas-docs/version/1.0/user_guide/style.html
-    e.
 Go back to your original DataFrame and filter to the year and month that had the largest number of burials.
 What are the most common causes of death for that month?

 5. **Burials per Decade**
     a.
 Create a "Decade" column to show the decade in which a burial occurred.
     b.
 Examine the burials per decade.
 Look at the total number of burials and the proportion (aka percentage) of male burials and female burials.
     c.
 Create a clustered bar chart to show how male and female burials have changed over time.

+### Bonus Questions

 6. **Burials per Age Group**
     a.
 Add a column to the original dataset to classify each row to one of the following categories (0-18, 19-25, 26-40, 41-64, and 65+).
 (Hint: One way to do this is using the [`cut` function](https://pandas.pydata.org/docs/reference/api/pandas.cut.html)).